yochannah/carpentries.org/pages/core-team-projects.md

 Erin Becker · François Michonneau · Karen Word · Kari L. Jordan · Serah Rono · Sher!
 Hurt · Angelique van Rensburg

 #### Platinum Membership Update and New Team Member
 In Q4, the Membership Team [updated our Platinum membership tier](https://carpentries.org/blog/2020/10/platinum-memberships/) to improve transparency of this customizable membership level and ensure the way we work with Platinum members is equitable across different organizations.
-We also reintroduced our Bronze tier as an entry-level membership for organizations who want to support The Carpentries and don't yet plan to train local Instructors.
+We also reintroduced our Bronze tier as an entry-level membership for organizations who want to support The Carpentries and do not yet plan to train local Instructors.
 This quarter also saw the first pilot of a New Member Onboarding program - details to follow in Q1 2021!

 The Membership team is also currently recruiting a new Deputy Director or Director of Partnerships to provide planning, vision, and implementation of this program and represent the needs of member organisations in strategic development.
 </details>